alexanderhale/home-assistant/README.md

 Confirm that you've backed up everything that was saved on the device.
 Then, starting from the TWRP home page, navigate to Wipe > Factory Reset, and perform the reset.

 ### Step 2 - Repartition
 The existing partitioning of the device leaves little space for loading the OS and GApps images that we'll be installing in the next step.
-To check the amount of space, start from the TWRP home page, then navigate to Wipe > Advanced Wipe > System > Repair or Change File System.
+To check the amount of space, navigate to Wipe > Advanced Wipe > System > Repair or Change File System.
 Take note of the free space listed on the left-hand side of the screen.

 Return to the TWRP home screen, then navigate to Install > ADB Sideload.
 Once the sideload is ready, open a terminal on the computer and run `adb sideload sysrepart.zip`.
 Confirm on the tablet that the image gets flashed successfully.

 Return to Repair or Change File System and check the free space - it should have increased.

 ### Step 3 - Flash New OS
 The following files must be loaded in the order listed here.
-If you don't need the Google Play store on your device, then feel free to skip the GApps step.
+If you don't need the Google Play store on your device, feel free to skip the GApps step.

 From the TWRP home screen, navigate to Install > ADB Sideload.
 Once the sideload is ready, open a terminal on your computer and run `adb sideload <lineage_os_filename>.zip`.
 Confirm on the tablet that the image gets flashed successfully.